 - Exploring ecological / environmental issues, anxiety and responsibility – including those who might like to work with a therapist who shares a concern for environmental issues and a compatible value-base.

 - Exploring other dietary issues and choices and relationship with food

 - Buddhist inspired psychotherapy / Counselling for Buddhist practitioners

 - Person Centred approaches to addiction recovery (including alternatives to the 12 Step approach)

 - Holistic Therapies, Relaxation methods and techniques

-When I am not working, I enjoy walking in a local park with my young son, attending local farmers markets and farm shops or catching up with friends at independent coffee shops and traditional pubs, indulging my enjoyment of good food, good coffee and good conversation.
+When I am not working, I enjoy walking in the natural environment with my young son or a friend, attending local farmers markets and farm shops or catching up with friends at independent coffee shops and traditional pubs, indulging my enjoyment of good food, good coffee and good conversation.
 I have a daily meditation practice and am a member of the Stonewater Zen Sangha, attending the centre in Liverpool at least once a week.
 I enjoy spending time in the natural environment, especially being near to mountains / hills, forests and the sea.
 I am especially fond of the Highlands and Islands of Scotland, and visit nearly every year.
 I play guitar in a couple of bands and enjoy live music and listening to one of my many Spotify playlists or a podcast whilst driving or doing things around the house.
 I always have a book on the go, often related to Zen or Counselling / Psychotherapy / Psychology and Philosophy (I need to read more novels!).
 I particularly enjoy the work of Irvin Yalom, one of my therapeutic heroes.
 I enjoy keeping physically active through walking and challenging myself through barbell strength training at the gym.